phananh1010/tile-dash/README.md

 Steps including: (1) splitting a 360-degree video from equirectangular format into tiles, (2) hosting a DASH server, and (3) preparing an MP4Client program.

 # Step 1: prepare video tiles
 We generate tiles from 360 videos in equirectangular format.
-Two tools are required: ffmpeg, kvazaar, and Mp4Box.
+Three tools are required: ffmpeg, kvazaar, and Mp4Box.
 [Reference](https://github.com/gpac/gpac/wiki/Tiled-Streaming)

 ### Step 1a: convert the video into yuv
 First, convert video from mp4 to yuv extension using ffmpeg, then re-encode the video such as motion vectors are constrained inside tiles.